Want to attend a Dubai concert? How to grab tickets, 'early bird' deals; your complete guide

 You can join 'UAE Concerts discounted Tickets' group on Facebook.
 Since it is a huge group, members sell their concert tickets there to ensure maximum visibility of their listings.

-You can also join relevant Reddit groups, where you can ask members of the group if any of them are selling tickets to the show you want to go to.
+You can also join relevant Reddit groups, where you can ask members of the group if any of them are selling tickets to the show you want to attend.

 If the tickets to the concert you want to go is sold out, you can make a post on both groups and ask if any of the members is selling their ticket.